Himanshu-saini/ieeewebsite/README.md

 * Adjust the paths such as /home/ubuntu/gitrepo/ieeewebsite to your own environment.

+remove(unlink) the default webpage of the nginx server:
+$sudo unlink /etc/nginx/sites-enabled/default

 enable this file by linking it to the sites-enabled folder:
-$sudo ln -s /etc/nginx/sites-available/myproject /etc/nginx/sites-enabled
+$sudo ln -s /etc/nginx/sites-available/ieeewebsite /etc/nginx/sites-enabled

 check if our configuration file was correctly written:
 $sudo nginx -t